DevilDog2001/ticket-lifecycle/README.md

 </p>
 <br />

 <p>Thank you for reading my osTicket Lab.
-This Lab was done within a 24 hour period due to osTicket long and vigorous installation process but was well worth the experince.
-Would recommend and continue to practice.</p>
+This Lab osTicket was well worth the experince.
+Would recommend to fellow peers and continue to practice.</p>